 Near Field Communication (NFC) is growing in consumer recognition, but it remains strongly associated with payment or transportation because of its roots in the smart card industry.
 NFC is, on the other hand, a potential IoT enabler because it responds to several concerns in an interconnected IoT environment.

 First, a couple of fundamental points to keep in mind as you assess how you might use NFC.
-NFC is a short range (proximity) technology, broadcasting only up to 3 cm.
+NFC is a short range (proximity) technology that broadcasts only up to 3 cm.
 NFC involves a passive tag or “listener” device, which is powered by an active “poller” system such as a smartphone or card reader.
 NFC is a bidirectional channel capable of data rates up to 424 kbps.
 This is not extraordinary when compared to Wi-Fi, but it is certainly enough for many IoT use cases such as basic data collection and system control.

 In the IoT, discretion will be key advantage of NFC.
 In a connected world where every-other machine or sensor will soon be broadcasting something, using Bluetooth, Wi-Fi and other longer range technologies will be like putting a sign on a door to your machine that any dishonest, malicious and just curious person might want to try to open.